ioBroker/ioBroker.zigbee/README.md

 ### Developer Tab

-This is a tool for advanced users to test currently unsupported devices or enhance this adapters functionality.
-More instructions can be found on tab.
+This is a tool for advanced users to test currently unsupported devices or enhance this adapter's functionality.
+More instructions can be found on the tab.
 ![](docs/tutorial/tab-dev-1.png)

 ## Additional info